WordPress/tumblr-importer/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Go to Tools->Import and use the new importer.

+== Upgrade Notice ==

+= 0.2 =
+Now handles titles properly for audio/video/image formats by leaving them empty.
+Note that you will need to delete existing posts and empty trash and run the importer again to re-import any already imported posts.

 == Changelog ==

+= 0.2 =
+* The audio, video, and image formats no longer use the caption for the titles.
+Tumblr seems to facilitate putting all sorts of crazy stuff into the caption fields as part of their reblogging system.
+So instead, these types of posts will have no titles at all.
+Sorry, but Tumblr simply doesn't have any sort of title fields here to work with, and no data that can be used to "create" a title for them.

 = 0.1 =
 * First version, not meant to be used except for testing.